 Advance Practice Registered Nurses (APRN) hold at least a Master’s degree, in addition to the initial nursing education and licensing required for all RNs.
-The responsibilites of an APRN include, but are not limited to, providing invaluable primary and preventative health care to the public.
-APRNs treat and diagnose illnesses, advise the public on health issues, manage chronic disease and engage in continuous education to remain at the very forefront of any technological, methodological or other developments in the field.
+The responsibilities of an APRN include, but are not limited to, providing invaluable primary and preventative health care to the public.
+APRNs treat and diagnose illnesses, advise the public on health issues, manage chronic disease and engage in continuous education to remain at the very forefront of any technological, methodological, or other developments in the field.

 APRNs Practice Specialist Roles

 - Nurse Practitioners prescribe medication, diagnose and treat minor illnesses and injuries

 - Certified Nurse-Midwives provide gynecological and low-risk obstetrical care